barawn/pyrfdc/libunivrfdc/README.md

 The libunivrfdc dummy metal library abuses the metal_io_region pointer to store a read and write function.
-The read function just takes a void pointer and n address and returns a value, the write function takes a void pointer, address, value, and __mask__ and returns nothing.
+The read function just takes a void pointer and an address and returns a value, the write function takes a void pointer, address, value, and __mask__ and returns nothing.